 Most dental services are not covered.
 For example, dental implants, orthodontic services, and treatment for damage to teeth or gums caused by biting, chewing, grinding, or any combination of these is not covered.
 However, your PEBB dental plan may cover these services.
-Note: UMP Classic and UMP CDHP are not affiliated with the Uniform Dental Plan (UDP).
+Note: Uniform Medical Plan is not affiliated with the Uniform Dental Plan (UDP).
 If you are enrolled in UDP, please contact UDP for information.

-For dental services that are covered by the plan, you pay 20% of the allowed amount.
+For dental services that are covered by the plan, you pay 20% of the allowed amount and the provider may balance bill you.
 Only the following dental services are covered:

 General Anesthesia During a Dental Procedure

 General anesthesia performed during a dental procedure is covered only when:

 - It is provided by an anesthesiologist in a hospital or ambulatory surgery center.

 - The charges for the hospital or ambulatory surgery center are covered by the plan (see "Dental Procedures Performed in a Hospital or Ambulatory Surgery Center" below).

 Dental Procedures Performed in a Hospital or Ambulatory Surgery Center

 Dental procedures performed in a hospital or ambulatory surgery center are covered only when the enrollee:

 - Is under age 7 with a dental condition that cannot be safely and effectively treated in a dental office; or